Lisa Vanderpump Pays Tribute To Late Brother, Gets Support From ‘RHOBH,’ ‘Pump Rules’ Co-Stars

 Ariana wrote, “So sad.
 Love you,” and added a heart emoji, while James tweeted out emojis of praying hands and hearts.

-After her brother’s death was announced, Lisa Vanderpump issued a statement to the Daily Mail, revealing his death came as “a shock” and that she had just connected with him the day before his passing.
+After her brother’s death was announced, Lisa Vanderpump issued a statement to the Daily Mail, revealing that his death came as “a shock” and that she had just connected with him the day before his passing.

 “I was completely unprepared for this,” Lisa said.
 “He was my only sibling and I am shocked and saddened by his passing.
 I am trying to be supportive to his two young sons that he has left behind, and help them get through this tragedy.”

-The death of Lisa Vanderpump is the third recent tragedy for the Vanderpump Rules cast.
+The death of Mark Vanderpump is the third recent tragedy for the Vanderpump Rules cast.
 In December, Jax Taylor lost his father, Ronald Cauchi, to cancer and last month Lala Kent’s dad, Kent Burningham, passed away.